desaiashu/maya/README.md

 - Analytics
 - Finetune chatbot on my Make School emails?

+#### User feedback

+Way to request features (so I can add ideas)
+“Add wisdom” to integrate into our knowledge base
+“Add ideas” for the app
+Way to report bugs

 #### QA:

 - Handle rapid chats - ie. if you message a string of messages the server should wait, adjust and not double respond